 This rate is imposed on any tax deficiency due.
 Interest shall be assessed and collected from the due date prescribed for its payment until the date it is fully paid and upon issuance of a notice and demand by the authorized representative or Commissioner whichever comes first

-This new interest rate of 12% is effective on beginning January 1, 2018.
-Any deficiency for the period up to December 31, 2017 shall apply the old interest rate of 20%.
+This new interest rate of 12% is effective at beginning January 1, 2018.
+Any deficiency for the period up to December 31, 2017, shall apply the old interest rate of 20%.

 What is Double Imposition?

-Double imposition take place if there is a transition of rates.
-Prior to this regulation, the interest rate on tax deficiency was 20% and 12% on this year.
+Double imposition takes place if there is a transition of rates.
+Prior to this regulation, the interest rate on tax deficiency was 20% and 12% this year.

-There is a double imposition if the tax due is still unpaid up to the date of imposition of new interest rate.
-For example, if taxpayer A was assessed deficiency income tax for taxable year of 2016.
-The tax liability was still unpaid on December 2017 which is the deadline for payment stated in the notice and demand issued by the Commissioner.
-The full payment was made on March 2018.
+There is a double imposition of the tax due is still unpaid up to the date of imposition of the new interest rate.
+For example, if taxpayer A was assessed deficiency income tax for the taxable year of 2016.
+The tax liability was still unpaid in December 2017 which is the deadline for payment stated in the notice and demand issued by the Commissioner.
+The full payment was made in March 2018.

-In this case, there is a double imposition of interest rate for 2017 and 2018.
-The old interest rate of 20% will be based from April 2017 to December 2017 and the rest will be 12% up the full payment of delinquent tax due.
+In this case, there is a double imposition of an interest rate for 2017 and 2018.
+The old interest rate of 20% will be based on April 2017 to December 2017 and the rest will be 12% up the full payment of delinquent tax due.

 When to imposed Delinquency Interest?

-Interest is imposed on the failure to pay the amount of the tax due on any return to be filed, or amount of the tax due for which no return is required and a deficiency tax, or any surcharge or interest thereon on the due date appearing in the notice and demand of the Commissioner or his authorized representative until the amount is fully paid, which interest shall be form part of the Learn more train tax laws updates in the Philippines.
+- a deficiency tax, or any surcharge or interest thereon on the due date appearing in the notice and demand of the Commissioner or his authorized representative until the amount is fully paid, which interest shall be form part of the tax.